istana/rack-request-object-logger/README.md

 # rack-request-object-logger

-**Human description:** I created this to log all HTTP requests from my Rails application into MySQL database automatically.
-Then process and search via ElasticSearch.

-**General concept:** Log HTTP requests via Rack stack to an object.
-Use any object, because logger uses dependency injection in the constructor.
-Be independent from Rails.
+The project is a Rack middleware to automatically log a HTTP request to a custom object.

-Don't be confused with no commits in months or years.
+There might be no commits in months or years.
 Rack middlewares rarely change.
-They just work.

 ## Install gem